cyw233/my-burger/README.md

 **1. Build a Burger**

 Users can add Ingredients and remove ingredients to build their favorite burgers.
 The current price is also displayed below the burger.

 **2. Authenticate**

-Users can sign up or sign in by clicking *Authenticate* on the navbar.
+Users can sign up or sign in by clicking *Authenticate* on the navbar and click *Switch To SIGNUP* or *SWITCH TO SIGNIN*.
 Only users that have signed in can continue to make an order.

 **3. Make Orders**